tomoyuki28jp/web4r/docs/en/tutorial/part1.markdown

 Closed Parenthesis
 -------------------
-If you don't need a closed parenthesis, supplies '/ as a last parameter.
+If you don't need a closed parenthesis, supplies '/ as the last parameter.

 Examples: